Hang up on unexpected calls claiming to be from our fraud team and contact us directly instead. More ways to keep your data safe.

 3. Forgetting that short is sweet

-Typically you will not be the only candidate that the panel is meeting with that day.
+Typically you won't be the only candidate that the panel is meeting with that day.
 At your next interview empathise with the panel members who have been sitting there for hours listening, which can be a tiring task.

 Whilst it’s their job to show up to each interview with the same energy as they had in the first, it’s your job to make that as easy as possible for them.
 The best way to achieve this is to be succinct in your answers and avoid technical jargon.